brain4tech/GoogleAssistant2Windows/README.md

 **THIS PROJECT IS STILL IN DEVELOPMENT.
 INFORMATION ON HOW TO INSTALL AND USE THE PROGRAM WILL COME SOON!**

-How to set up the program: https://youtu.be/fkwVXExyV48 (German, with English subtitles)
+How to set up the program: https://youtu.be/fkwVXExyV48 (German, with English subtitles) Run setup.py to skip some steps from the video (Part 1 only, API-token required).

 *needed libraries:*
 - requests (pip install requests)